codemedic1424/Develop-in-Swift-2025/Notes/Swift/Functions_Swift_notes.md

 - You can return multiple values by returning a tuple.

 ### 4A.
 Nested Functions In Swift
-In Swift, a function can exists inside of another function; this is called a nested function.
+In Swift, a function can exist inside of another function; this is called a nested function.

 #### Syntax Nested Functions Example